dwlmt/story-datasets/README.md

-# Datasets
+# Story Datasets

-Remote storage of datasets
+Remote storage of datasets with preprocessing scripts and Huggingface datasets reading scripts.